 I just quickly fix a round of after-dinner cocktails, then pull these already prepared out of the fridge and serve on a little tray without having to clean and reset the dinner table for dessert.

-A Little More Tasty, Cozy, Autumn Inspiration
+Help Yourself to a Little More Cozy, Autumn Inspiration

 - 1 cup gingersnap cookie crumbs

 - 3 tbsp. butter – melted